ethman/Slakh/README.md

 ## Get Slakh2100 <a name="download"></a>

-**Slakh2100:** <a href="https://forms.gle/fSxUh1rdpeANPBx6A">Click here to access the download form.</a>
+**Slakh2100 and Flakh2100 datasets:** <a href="https://forms.gle/fSxUh1rdpeANPBx6A">Click here to access the download form.</a>

-Download Flakh2100 here: (link coming soon)
+Download support code for Slakh here: (link coming soon)

 Download code to render Slakh here: (link coming soon)

-Download support code for Slakh here: (link coming soon)

 ## License and Attribution <a name="license"></a>

-If you use Slakh2100 or generate data using the same method we ask that you cite it using the following bibtex entry:
+If you use Slakh2100/Flakh2100 or generate data using the same method we ask that you cite it using the following bibtex entry:

 ```
 @inproceedings{manilow2019cutting,